 The Telecommunications Law states that the obligation to provide universal services shall rest with the operator selected pursuant to a decision of the President of UKE issued after a tender procedure.
 The President of UKE issued a decision assigning TP SA as the operator required to provide universal services until May 8, 2011.
 Telecommunications providers whose revenues from telecom activities exceed PLN 4,000 have to co-finance the funding of this obligation.
-The share in the funding that a telecommunications provider will be required to provide shall also be established by a decision of the President of UKE; however, it may not exceed 1% of the telecommunications provider's revenues in the given calendar year.
+The share in the funding that a telecommunications provider will be required to provide shall be established by a decision of the President of UKE;

+however, it may not exceed 1% of the telecommunications provider's revenues in the given calendar year.
 The amount of the share in the funding of the universal service shall constitute a deductible cost, as defined by the Act on Corporate Income Tax.

 TP SA applied to the President of UKE for a subsidy towards the incurred costs of the universal service provision.
 The application pertains to the subsidy towards the costs for the period from May 8, 2006 to December 31, 2006.
 The President of UKE refused to subsidize the costs of services provided by TP SA that form a part of the universal service in 2006.
 Having considered TP SA's claim, the court reversed the decision of the President of the UKE.
 The Presidents of UKE and KIGEIT filed cassation appeals against the decision of the court.
 The Supreme Administrative Court dismissed the cassation appeals.
 The Management Board is unable to give any assurance that, following re-examination of the case, TP SA's motion for a subsidy towards the universal service will not be granted.
+TPSA has also applied to the President of UKE for a subsidy towards the incurred costs of the universal service provision for the years 2007 - 2009.